20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 20. Grab a board and go surfing

 Yes, really!
-Surfing is one of the outdoor activities in Hong Kong that most people don’t know about.
+Surfing is one of the more unusual things to do in Hong Kong that most people don’t know about.
 Hong Kong has some of the best beaches in Asia, and while the surfing conditions are nothing compared to what you might get on a consistent basis in Australia, Sri Lanka, Hawaii or Bali, there are a few spots around the city where the die-hard surfers congregate.

 Planning a trip to Hong Kong?
 You might also find these guides helpful: